Riiid-Team/AI-Learning/README.md

 ## How to Reproduce
 All files are reproducible and available for download and use.
 - [x] Read this README.md
-- [ ] Download the aquire.py, prepare.py, and MVP.ipynb files
+- [ ] Download the aquire.py, prepare.py, and Final-Report.ipynb files
-- [ ] Run MVP.ipynb
+- [ ] Run Final-Report.ipynb

 ## Contact Us
 Daniella Bojado